 Description: The Department of Parks and Recreation of the City of Philadelphia, the Sixers Youth Foundation and the Philadelphia 76ers have been working with The School District of Philadelphia to make improvements to the basketball courts at the Hartranft Community Center.
-The improvements will include: (i) removing basketball standards and basketball posts; (ii) installing new basketball hoops with polycarbonate backboards and new player benches; (iii) milling and resurfacing the basketball courts with acrylic surfacing, including color coating and game lines; (iv) installing a 12 foot fence separating the basketball court from the remaining asphalt area; and (v) installing new fencing on one end of basketball court.
+The improvements will include: (i) removing basketball standards and basketball posts; (ii) installing new basketball hoops with polycarbonate backboards and new player benches; (iii) milling and resurfacing the basketball courts with acrylic surfacing, including color coating and game lines; (iv) installing a 12 foot fence separating the basketball court.